c1ngular/tripvista/README.md

 }
 ```

-## for mcp client support http streamable , use this config:
+## for mcp client supports http streamable , simply use this config:
 ```
 "JadeDragonSnowMountain": {
   "type": "streamable-http",